johnnyfreeman/coseva/README.md

 ### __construct( $filename, $open_mode = 'r', $use_include_path = false )

-To read a csv file, just pass the path to the .csv file to the `CSV` constructor.
+To instantiate the `CSV` object, just pass the path to the .csv file to the `CSV` constructor.

 ###### Parameters